mpnally/Terrifically-Simple-JSON/README.md

 when you write `178` in JSON, you are really writing a reference to a number.
 The notation we use to write this reference was [developed over 3 millenia](https://en.wikipedia.org/wiki/History_of_the_Hindu-Arabic_numeral_system).
 When you write `true` or `false` in JSON, you are using a different reference notation—one that is specific to booleans.
 Strings can be viewed the same way.
-Any datatype can be thought of as consisting of a set of pre-existing entities with a notation for writing references to them [and perhaps some rules for operators for them, but operators are out of the scope of JSON].
+Any datatype can be thought of as consisting of a pre-defined set of entities with a notation for writing references to them [and perhaps some rules for operators for them, but operators are out of the scope of JSON].
 JSON has built-in support for the reference notations for numbers, booleans and strings.
 For other datatypes,